-Released version: ArcGIS Enterprise on Kubernetes 10.9 Final - May 2021
+Released version: ArcGIS Enterprise 10.9 on Kubernetes June 2021 Update

 ArcGIS Enterprise on Kubernetes is a new deployment option for ArcGIS Enterprise mapping and analytics software.
 It uses microservices and containerization to provide a cloud-native architecture, running either on your organization's Kubernetes platform or in your cloud provider's Kubernetes service.